glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 -  Mid-term priorities

-   1. Implementation of a new `scikit-learn` estimator, called `TunedThresholdClassifierCV`, allowing optimization of the operational decision.
+   1. Implementation of a new `scikit-learn` meta-estimator, called `TunedThresholdClassifierCV`, allowing optimization of the operational decision.
+      In addition, the `FixedThresholdClassifier` estimator has been added and allows to use a pre-specified threshold for the operational decision.
    1. Progress on the Array-API adoption by making it possible to train and test a pipeline containing a `PCA` and `Ridge` estimator trained on `torch` tensors located on GPU.
    1. Some work to improve the developer experience by improving the developer tools available in `scikit-learn` and made available for third-party projects.
+For instance, we made public some internal APIs that are required to create `scikit-learn` estimators (e.g., data validation, estimator tags).
+Also, we start to improve the tests checking the API conformance of third-party libraries with `scikit-learn`.
+More work is needed in this area to make it easier to create estimators and check the compatibility with `scikit-learn`.

 - Long-term priorities